-Some of these treatments may cause scarring.
+However, some of these treatments may cause scarring.

 A person should consult a doctor before using any home remedy for genital warts.
 Using home remedies on sensitive areas of the skin, such as the genitals, may cause adverse reactions or complications.

-People should avoid applying essential oils or natural remedies to genital warts without consulting a healthcare professional first.
+People should also avoid applying essential oils or natural remedies to genital warts without consulting a healthcare professional first.

 Are genital warts curable?